rtsao/unitest/README.md

 #### Merged test output

-The separate TAP and coverage output along with exit code for your node and browser tests will be merged intelligently.
+The separate TAP and coverage output along with exit code for your node and browser tests will be merged seamlessly.

 ## Debugging

 ### Debug node tests

-No magic here, just use [`node-inspector`](https://github.com/node-inspector/node-inspector).
+No magic here, just use [`node-inspector`](https://github.com/node-inspector/node-inspector) or plain node.

 ```
 npm install node-inspector -g